Amortized Probabilistic Detection of Communities in Graphs

 \subsection{Adding Attention to Amortized Clustering}

-To increase the expressivity of the amortized clustering models, we added attention modules to the NCP and CCP models by replacing several aggregation steps (means or sums) with variants of multi-head attention (MHA) blocks~\cite{vaswani2017attention}.
-For the DAC model~\cite{DAC}, the original formulation already has attention modules.
+To increase the expressivity of the amortized clustering models, we added attention modules to the NCP and CCP models by replacing mean and sum aggregation steps with variants of multi-head attention (MHA) blocks~\cite{vaswani2017attention}.
+For DAC~\cite{DAC}, the original formulation already has attention modules.
 More concretely, we used three MHA-based modules with learnable parameters defined in~\cite{lee2018set} that act on sets, named Multihead Attention Block (MAB), Pooling by Multihead Attention (PMA), and Induced Self-Attention Block (ISAB).

-We call the amortized models with attention NCP-Attn and CCP-Attn. \Cref{fig:ccp_model} illustrates how CCP-Attn modifies CCP by replacing the mean operations in equation~(\ref{eq:ccp_U_G}) by attention modules.
+We call the amortized models with attention NCP-Attn and CCP-Attn. \Cref{fig:ccp_model}, right, illustrates how CCP-Attn modifies CCP by replacing the mean operations in equation~(\ref{eq:ccp_U_G}) by attention modules.
 For NCP, attention-based aggregation is harder to incorporate due to the $O(N)$ forward evaluations.
-Instead, we replaced the $h$ and $u$ functions with ISAB self-attention layers across all input points, so that it is evaluated only once before the $O(N)$ iterations.
-We further describe the details of the attention modules and their use in the NCP and CCP architectures in~\cref{app:attention}.
+Instead, we replaced the $h$ and $u$ functions in (\ref{eq:ccp_U_G}) with ISAB self-attention layers across all input points, so that it is evaluated only once before the $O(N)$ iterations.
+We describe the details of the attention modules and their use in the NCP and CCP architectures in Appendix \ref{app:attention}.